 Decides to stay

-The Nyan Cat first installed by MIT hackers in Lobby 7, in September 2011 is now on display in the MIT-SHASS permanent exhibit in Building 14.
+The Nyan Cat first installed by MIT hackers in Lobby 7, in September 2011, is now on permanent display in the MIT SHASS "Great Ideas" exhibit in the lobby of Building 14.

 This is an MIT student work portraying the popular internet meme, Nyan Cat (or Pop-Tart Cat), an 8-bit animation depicting a cat with the body of a cherry pop tart who flies through outer space leaving a rainbow trail.
-At MIT, Nyan Cat is sporting a festive, silver lamé trail to celebrate the winter holidays.
+For the exhibit space, Nyan Cat is sporting a festive, silver lamé trail.

-Warm thanks to the student hackers for generously lending their Nyan Cat to the School's exhibit for the winter season, and to Professor Ian Condry (MIT CMS) for his commentary on the Cat's active, global life.
+Warm thanks to the MIT student hackers for generously contributing their Nyan Cat to the School's exhibit, and to Professor Ian Condry (MIT CMS) for his commentary on the Cat's active, global life.